Scallop: Mobility and behavior

 A scallop swims by slowly opening its two halves, then quickly closing them.
 This is a successful swimming method because the inertial force of the surrounding water dominates over the viscous force.
 As demonstrated by the scallop theorem, in a low Reynolds number environment, a scallop would only oscillate in place.

 Most species of the scallop family are free-living, active swimmers, propelling themselves through the water through the adductor muscles to open and close their shells.
 Swimming occurs through the clapping of valves for water intake.
 Closing the valves propels water with a strong force near the hinge via the velum, a curtain-like fold of the mantle that directs water expulsion around the hinge.
-Scallops swim in the direction of the valve opening unless the velum directs an abrupt change in course direction.
+Scallops swim in the direction of the shell opening unless the velum directs an abrupt change in course direction.

 Other species of scallops can be found on the ocean floor attached to objects by byssal threads.
 Byssal threads are strong, silky fibers extending from the muscular foot, used to attach to a firm support, such as a rock.
 Some can also be found on the ocean floor, moving with an extendable foot between their valves or burrowing themselves in the sand by extending and retracting their feet.
 Scallops are highly sensitive to shadows, vibrations, water movement, and chemical stimuli.
 All possess a series of 100 blue eyes, embedded on the edge of the mantle of their upper and lower valves that can distinguish between light and darkness.
 They serve as a vital defense mechanism for avoiding predators.
 Though rather weak, their series of eyes can detect surrounding movement and alert precaution in the presence of predators, most commonly sea stars, crabs, and snails.
 Physiological fitness and exercise of scallops decrease with age due to the decline of cellular and especially mitochondrial function, thus increasing the risk of capture and lowering rates of survival.
 Older individuals show lower mitochondrial volume density and aerobic capacity, as well as decreased anaerobic capacity construed from the amount of glycogen stored in muscle tissue.
 Environmental factors, such as changes in oxidative stress parameters, can inhibit the growth and development of scallops.

 Seasonal changes in temperature and food availability have been shown to affect muscle metabolic capabilities.
 The properties of mitochondria from the phasic adductor muscle of Euvola ziczac varied significantly during their annual reproductive cycle.
 Summer scallops in May have lower maximal oxidative capacities and substrate oxidation than any other time in the year.
 This phenomenon is due to lower protein levels in adductor muscles.

 Scallops are known to be infected by viruses, bacteria, microalgae of the heterokonts and dinoflagellates.